-Floor feeding compound nuts (7 mm+) is a good option if trough space is limited and ewes bump each other to access the feed.
-The bedding must be clean and dry.
-Sheep tend to graze the nuts out of the bedding rather than eating a large amount in one go, so this method is effectively safer than tough feeding.
+Floor feeding is a good option if trough space is limited and ewes bump each other to access the feed.
+The bedding must be clean and dry and a larger nut may be required than for trough feeding.
+Sheep tend to graze the nuts out of the bedding rather than eating a large amount in one go.

-However, if there is an outbreak of an infectious disease such as enzootic abortion, consider feeding in troughs instead.
+However, if there is an outbreak of an infectious disease such as enzootic or toxoplasma abortion, consider feeding in troughs instead.